teiResa/teiResa/README.md

 2024-07-31 well, i am sick of seeing my siblings.
 Cheryl dropped by, Gary officially left, and now it is just Veronica, the folks, and me.
 Veronica had started being mean, so i am done hanging out with her.
 That was yesterday, but it continues into today.
 Apparently everything I do is wrong, so fuck it, I will chill alone until I can return to David in Orleans.
 But i am also annoyed with him for over-scheduling us, so now i will be burnt out before we start flying again.
 Greeeeat.

+2024-08-01 i haven't done much today.
+Just hangngout and downloading episodes of Shoresy and Letterkenny.
+I am watching too many shows right now, but i started another today Fired On Mars.
+This afternoon I will have my parents drop me at either Lise's or Celine's.
+We have a group dinner at Perkins at 19:00.
+Eggs Benny!

 -->